Using Blocks: An Intro to the Page Editor

 Deleting blocks

 To delete a block, hover over the block and click the kebab icon (three vertical dots) on the right side of the toolbar.
-Select “Remove Block” at the bottom.
+Select “Delete” at the bottom.
+(This previously said “Remove block.”)

 List View